 Welcome to Freshwater Aquarium Resource CenterYou have arrived at the right place for obtaining all of the freshwater aquarium information you will need for starting and keeping your freshwater aquarium, knowledge really is the key to having an amazing aquarium.

-Starting and caring for aquariums really doesn’t need to take a lot of time and money if you start your aquarium right.
-Although, it definitely can take a lot of time if you have a lot of problems and cost you a lot if you go big.
-Craigslist is a great place to get great used equipment.
-There are a few types of aquariums you can start: freshwater, brackish, or saltwater.
-Here we focus on freshwater fish tanks, and are recommended if you are a beginner.
+Starting and caring for aquarium fish really doesn’t need to take a lot of time and money if you start right.
+There are a few types of aquariums you can keep: freshwater, brackish, or saltwater.
+Here we focus on freshwater aquariums, and are recommended if you are a beginner.

-Lastly, this fish auqarium resource will continue to grow, so come back and visit.
+Lastly, this freshwater aquarium resource will continue to grow, so come back and visit.
 Cheers.